-Amy Scheuren (President), is a graduate of St. Joseph’s University, a Jesuit university in Philadelphia and received a Masters of Social Service and a Masters of Law and Social Policy from Bryn Mawr College in 2005.
-She first studied Spanish and volunteered in Xela in 2005 as part of El Centro de Estudios de Español Pop Wuj’s Social Work Program.
-Following several years of volunteer trips to Xela to work as the Guarderia/Family Support Center Coordinator, Amy is currently working at Pop Wuj as the student coordinator.
-As the student coordinator, Amy is able to continue volunteering in the various community development projects of Asociación Pop Wuj.
+Amy Scheuren (Treasurer), is a graduate of St. Joseph’s University, a Jesuit university in Philadelphia and received a Masters of Social Service and a Masters of Law and Social Policy from Bryn Mawr College in 2005.
+She first studied Spanish and volunteered in Xela in 2005 as part of Pop Wuj’s Social Work Program.
+Following several years of volunteer trips to Xela to work as the Guarderia/Family Support Center Coordinator, Amy served as the Pop Wuj coordinator from 2012 to 2016.
 Amy has been a board member of Foundation Todos Juntos since 2006.